 While many of us start our day with a blend of fresh greens, fruit, seeds and maybe some almond milk … there’s one California-based hospital that regularly serves up a smooth puree of salmon oil, milk powder and whole, frozen herring to help its patients achieve better health.
-And the facility makes up to 189-Litre of this mixture—or a variation of it—every day.
+And the facility makes up to 50 gallons of this mixture—or a variation of it—every day.

 Fish-based concoctions are not the latest health craze … they’re seal pup formula.
 And, during busy season, this formula is blended in Vitamix Commercial machines and can serve more than 100 patients per day at The Marine Mammal Center in Sausalito.